Which is Best, Matt or Silk Emulsion?

 But, really, whatever suits you best.

-I’ve got some hairline cracks in painted plaster walls and ceilining.
+I’ve got some hairline cracks in painted plaster walls and ceiling.
 I’m planning to rake out and polyfill but was wondering how deep to rake out to be sure of a good adhesion?
-They are really fine (thin) cracks.
-Also is there an easier way without having to rake out?
-Spray filler?

 You need to scrape back to surface of the brick or stone behind the plaster.
 The only easier way, if there are lot of cracks, is to line the walls with a decent grade lining paper.
 You can also buy lining paper with a scrim backing for severe cases.

-However the bricks do produce dust/wear & tear.
 Can you recommend a primer or sealer to put on the bricks to keep the wall “clean” but should we wish to paint it in the future will still allow us to do so?
+READ MORE…

 Assuming this brick wall is a single skin you’ll need a sealer which is microporous and, because you don’t want it to react with any paint you might use later on, it should also be solvent-free.